nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Tip Box

 <div markdown="block" class="alert alert-primary">:bulb: **Tip:**
-This provides some quick and convenient hacks that you can use to optimize your experience with PennyWise.
+This provides some quick and convenient hacks that you can use to optimize your experience with FriendlyLink.
 </div>

 ### Danger Box